PoCInnovation/UNESCO-Hacking-ED-Planning/README.md

 Once our Transformers in hand, you just add to process our analysis (Question Answering & Sentence Classification)

 ## Data visualisation:

+Fetching data is great, but analysing raw data in text format is not very pleasant, this is why we created a map format to vizualise informations

 # Our recommendations:
 A great and simple way to improve possible futur datascientiste job on this subject, is to impose a standard format for the reprots.